miuku-dll/Lumina-API/README.md

 ## Overview

-Lumina Virtual Input Library is a powerful .NET library for programmatic mouse and keyboard input simulation.
+Lumina API is a powerful .NET library for virtual mouse and keyboard input simulation.
 Designed for developers who need precise control over input operations, this library offers a high-level API to automate mouse movements, clicks, and keyboard inputs across Windows applications.

 ## Features